elifesciences/enhanced-preprints-import/README.md

 ```

-## Runing tests with docker
+## Running tests with docker
-To run the tests with docker (especially useful if they are not working localy) use the following command:
+To run the tests with docker (especially useful if they are not working locally) use the following command:
 ```shell
 docker compose -f docker-compose.tests.yaml run tests
 ```